-The second bill (A-4581), sponsored by Houghtaling, Andrzejczak, Singleton and Downey, would appropriate $22.4 million to the State Agriculture Development Committee (SADC) for farmland preservation purposes.
-More than half of the allocation would be used to pay the cost of acquisition of development easements on, or fee simple titles to, farmland, and provide grants to counties, municipalities and qualifying nonprofit organizations for part of the acquisition cost of fee simple titles to farmland, for farmland preservation projects approved as eligible for such funding.
+The second bill (A-4581), sponsored by Houghtaling, Andrzejczak, Singleton and Downey, appropriates $22.4 million to the State Agriculture Development Committee (SADC) for farmland preservation purposes.
+More than half of the allocation will be used to pay the cost of acquisition of development easements on, or fee simple titles to, farmland, and provide grants to counties, municipalities and qualifying nonprofit organizations for part of the acquisition cost of fee simple titles to farmland, for farmland preservation projects approved as eligible for such funding.

 “The state benefits from having a healthy agricultural industry,” said Houghtaling (D-Monmouth).
 “Preservation ensures there is ample land for food production.”